 - Churning.
 When a broker excessively purchases and sells securities in a client’s account (with or without authorization), it’s a red flag for broker fraud.
 Churning, or excessive trading, can generate extra commissions and fees for the broker.

 These are just three of the many ways financial advisors can commit fraud or act carelessly.
 Other potential issues include:

 - Excessive Trading: Very similar to churning.
-When a stockbroker earns commission, it can create a conflict of interest where they want to make as many investments sales as possible.
+When a stockbroker earns a commission, it can create a conflict of interest where they want to make as many investment sales as possible.